 How to Choose the Right Business Line of Credit

 The most important aspect when weighing loan offers is cost.
-Interest typically starts to accrue as soon as you borrow against the line of credit.
+Interest typically starts to accrue as soon as you borrow against the line of credit limit.
 That means you should pay extra attention to the APR that the lender is offering.

 Some small business owners may be eligible for a line of credit backed by the U.S. Small Business Association through its CAPLine lending program.
 As with all SBA lending programs, interest rates on CAPLines are capped at a set percentage above the prime rate.
-Note that SBA loans are typically available only to moderately established small businesses that have exhausted all other financing options.
+Still, it’s important to note that SBA loans are typically available only to moderately established small businesses that have exhausted all other financing options.

-How much you intend to borrow against the line of credit should also be a factor in whether to accept an offer.
-In fact, your business may need a different loan product entirely.
-For example, if you intend to borrow a large sum that you do not expect to pay back quickly, a term loan will likely be a cheaper option.
+The amount you intend to borrow against the line of credit should also be a factor in whether to accept an offer.
+In fact, your business may need a different financing product entirely, such as a term loan, cash advance, or credit card.
+For example, if you intend to borrow a large sum that you don’t expect to pay back quickly, a small business loan could be a cheaper option.

-Be sure to read the fine print on fees when choosing a business line of credit.
-Lenders may charge a maintenance fee to keep the account open even if the line is not being used.
+Be sure to read the fine print on fees when choosing a small business line of credit.
+Lenders may charge an annual fee to keep the bank account open even if the line isn’t being used.
 You may also be subject to a transaction fee for using the line, which can include borrowing from or repayment.
-Owners should also be aware of any opening fees to set up your account, or closing fees if you ever decide to forfeit the line.
+Owners should also be aware of any opening fees to set up your business checking account or closing fees if you ever decide to forfeit the line.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.